 The mRNA cap describes a collection of structures which form on the 5’ end of RNA pol II transcripts.
 Capping enzymes catalyse modification of the first few nucleotides to form the cap.
 Most of these enzymes are recruited to phosphorylated RNA pol II at the early stages of transcription, thus capping the transcript as it is being synthesised.
 One cap structure and the enzymes involved in its synthesis are shown below.
 Our research involves investigating how these capping enzymes function biochemically and how they influence gene expression.
 We look at how cellular signalling pathways influence the expression or activity of these enzymes to change the genes which are expressed.

 mRNA cap regulation

 How does the cell regulate formation of the mRNA cap?

-Currently we are investigating how mRNA cap formation is regulated during stem cell differentiation, in adaptive immunity and in embryo development.
-The mRNA cap is emerging as an integrator of cellular signalling information which can drive global and specific changes in gene expression.
+Currently we are investigating how mRNA cap formation is regulated during embryonic stem cell differentiation, in T cells and in response to oncogenes.

 Figure 2 RAM-RNMT